DCHHV/dchhv.github.io/events/robosumo.md

 We will have a couple units available (Pololu Zumo 32U4 Robots - Arduino compatible) to accept your code, so if nothing else bring some advanced AI goodness.

+The ring and bots will be available anytime during the times the village is open.
+Stop by and test out your bot / code and see how it will do!

 ## Rules ##

 1. This is a Mini Sumo class event, robots must fit in a 10x10 cm square box, but can be as tall as you like.
 Weight can't be more than 500 g.